-- (1) The decrease in net sales of home office equipment was due to deteriorating price points which are expected to continue in this category. - (2) The increase in delivery and installation revenues reflects growth in appliance and electronic sales and a price increase for delivery and installation charges. - (3) The increase in other sales was due primarily to increasing maturity of the lawn and garden and bedding product lines that were added in early fiscal 2000.
+- (1) The decrease in net sales of home office equipment was due to deteriorating price points which are expected to continue in this category. - (2) The increase in delivery and installation revenues reflects growth in appliance and electronic sales and a price increase for delivery and installation charges.
+(3) The increase in other sales was due primarily to increasing maturity of the lawn and garden and bedding product lines that were added in early fiscal 2000.
 Increases in sales of these products are expected to continue, but at a decreasing rate. - (4) The decrease in service maintenance agreement commissions reflects the impact of deteriorating price points for and increases in consumer confidence in consumer electronic items; many price points for computers and projection televisions have deteriorated to the point where consumers are willing to risk replacement of the product rather than purchase the service maintenance agreement.
 In addition, our new sales compensation program de-emphasizes the sale of service maintenance agreements. - (5) The relatively small increase in service revenues is attributable to a more stringent review of billings made to manufacturers for covered warranty services.
 As a result of these billing reviews, service revenues for the six months ended July 31, 2003 were somewhat softened; however, retrospective settlements that are included in the line item entitled "Finance charges and other" were positively impacted by approximately \$0.7 million during this period.

-Revenue from finance charges and other increased by approximately \$0.8 million, or 2.7%, from \$27.7 million for the six months ended July 31, 2002, to \$28.5 million for the six months ended July 31, 2003.
-This increase in revenue resulted primarily from an increase in net insurance commissions of \$0.9 million, which was offset by a \$0.2 million decrease in income from sales of receivables to the QSPE as a result of higher interest costs associated with the fixing of the interest rate on \$200.0 million of the notes issued by the QSPE.
+Revenue from finance charges and other increased by approximately \$0.7 million, or 2.5%, from \$27.8 million for the six months ended July 31, 2002, to \$28.5 million for the six months ended July 31, 2003.
+This increase in revenue resulted from an increase in securitization income and other of \$1.4 million which was offset by a \$0.7 million decrease in insurance commissions.
 Additionally, during the 2003 period, we replaced a number of manual functions associated with the processing of non-cash revenue adjustments in our credit control group with an auto-post function.
 While we were able to reduce personnel costs associated with this function, we experienced a one-time revenue decrease of approximately \$0.6 million as we converted estimates to actual adjustments.
-Had we not incurred this revenue adjustment, our percentage increase in finance charges and other would have been 3.7%.
+Had we not incurred this revenue adjustment, our percentage increase in finance charges and other would have been 4.7%.

 Cost of Goods Sold.
 Cost of goods sold, including warehousing and occupancy cost, increased by \$18.0 million, or 13.5%, from \$133.9 million for the six months ended July 31, 2002, to \$151.9 million for the six months ended July 31, 2003.
-This increase primarily resulted from the 10.0% net sales increase as well as an increase in cost of retail products sold as a percentage of net product sales from 75.8% in the 2002 period to

-78.0% in the 2003 period.
+This increase primarily resulted from the 10.1% net sales increase as well as an increase in cost of retail products sold as a percentage of net product sales from 78.0% in the 2002 period to 79.4% in the 2003 period.
 The overall increase in cost of goods sold as a percentage of net sales was primarily caused by the continued deterioration of retail price points and margins for consumer electronics products, over-discounting in connection with the promotion of products for store grand openings in February and March 2003, and sales of relatively lower margin lawn and garden and computer products growing at a more rapid rate than sales of higher margin home appliance products.